 There is a mysterious missing-link problem in Australia.
 Evidence indicates that thousands of years ago Aboriginals lived alongside another man-like bearded "creature" that walked upright.
 Mungo man was buried with a spear.
 The "man" according to DNA analysis was not related to Neanderthals nor any race of humans.
 His skeleton has been dated at 40,000 years to 62,000 years.
 It is odd that scientists have not been able to date it more precisely.
 Cover up?
 Who Knows?
 His mitochondrial DNA has become extinct.
 It seems he did not come out of Africa like Australian Aboriginals.
 If he had come from Africa up to 200,000 years ago he would have the same mitochondrial as modern humans.
 However, he had fine browridges like us today unlike others contemporary with him when he branched off.

-Notably Kow Swamp skeletons in Victoria show primitive Homo erectus were alive in Australia only 10,000 years ago.
+Notably, Kow Swamp skeletons in Victoria show primitive Homo erectus were alive in Australia only 10,000 years ago.
 Scientists do not want to hear this.
-Like the Hobbit of Indonesia these examples undermine current theory published in university textbooks.
-Critiques of Mungo Man, Kow Swamp skeletons, the Hobbit, Queensland pygmie and Tasmanian Aboriginals are illogical and justifying explanations are unsubstantial.
-It is sad the that no complete skeletons of the pygmie and Tasmanian Aboriginal have been kept in order to compare any differences from other Homo sapiens.
+Like the Hobbit of Flores in Indonesia these examples undermine current theory published in university textbooks.
+Critiques of Mungo Man, Kow Swamp skeletons, the Hobbit, Queensland pygmy and Tasmanian Aboriginals are illogical and justifying explanations are unsubstantial.
+It is sad that no complete skeletons of the pygmy and Tasmanian Aboriginal have been kept in order to compare any differences from other Homo sapiens.

 Life in Australia revolves around sport.
 We love all sports and become realy involved in it.
 The most popular actvities are playing or watching cricket.
 It is a game played mainly by British Commonwealth countries, a legacy left by the British when the colonial period ended.
 There are two teams of eleven players with two umpires.
 Every player in both teams bats, while four or more players in each team also bowl.
 It is played in a football-sized field.
 There is a pitch 22 yards long and two yards wide, with a wicket at each end of the pitch.
 The wicket is composed of three vertical stumps with two bails sitting on top of the stumps.
 Each bowler bowls six balls at a batsman in an over.
 There are fast, medium-fast and medium bowlers as well as spinners who impart spin on the ball so that it turns off the pitch.
 Like baseball there are finer points of the game you don't learn from a book.
 The rules are learned as you grow up experiencing the game.